5argon/Firestorm/README.md

 - Your Package name/Bundle ID will change to a fixed name : **com.UnityTestRunner.UnityTestRunner**.
 This will cause problem for `google-services.json` and `GoogleService-Info.plist` file as it looks to match the name and now your Firebase Unity SDK cannot initialize the Auth.
 (Apparently the Android ones can hold multiple package name but not iOS ones)
 - To fix, please create a new set of Android/iOS app with exactly that test name in the same Firebase App (Press "Add app" button).
 Then download that new set of `google-services.json` and `GoogleService-Info.plist` and rename the old ones to something else because it search the whole project and pick them up by name.
 After the test remember to rename switch to the real one.

-## "Oh no REST sucks, why don't you use gRPC?"
+## "Oh no REST sucks, don't you know gRPC exist?"

 In short I gave up, but it looks like a better than REST way if done right.
 It is just too messy with Unity.
 (In normal C# where NUGET is usable I would do RPC way.)
 Also the official C# API for Firestore uses the RPC + protobuf way, so no JSON mess like what I have here.
 [One person even said he has successfully use gRPC from Unity](https://groups.google.com/forum/#!topic/firebase-talk/SJIgIN8hZJg), but since I have come a long way with `UnityWebRequest` I might as well continue using this as I wait.
 (But gRPC way will provide you with the interface most likely equal to upcoming Unity Firestore SDK, not an imitaion like Firestorm.)

 ### What is it

 It lets you do RPC with generated code, so it feels like you are calling regular function and it magically do remote calls.
-The code is generated from Protobuf file.
-The files in GRPC folder was grabbed from generated C# files from [Google API repo](https://github.com/googleapis/googleapis).
+The C# side of code code is generated from Protobuf file from [Google API repo](https://github.com/googleapis/googleapis).

-Therefore the code to talk with Firestore in Firestorm will feel just kinda like we already have Unity SDK, because the generated gRPC codes are in C# already.
-(Not by doing REST to a URL, etc.)

 ### What is the problem

-Basically the "unloading assembly because it could cause crash in runtime" error message.
-I add and add all requirement by Nuget chain but finally arrives at the point where I don't know what is the cause of that anymore.
+Basically the "unloading assembly because it could cause crash in runtime" error message in Unity.
+Usually this message has something that cause the problem stated below but I have arrive at the point where **nothing** is stated after following all requirement by Nuget chain.

 ### Some pointers if you want to try doing it gRPC way

-First install gRPC stuff, there is a beta `unitypackage` by Google too.
+First install gRPC stuff, there is a beta `unitypackage` by Google.
 See [here](https://packages.grpc.io/archive/2019/01/f7a4d1e0c74f3c76bd09d8f54ab1d2c357df2788-6affcdc9-9f89-475b-817b-14263e865b8e/index.xml) for example you can see **grpc_unity_package.1.19.0-dev.zip**.
 Then install gRPC csharp plugin from somewhere, Google it and you should found it.
 It allows `protoc` to generate client stub methods when it see `service` syntax in the `.proto` file.

 (At the time when you are reading this things might changed already.)
 Use `artman` with things in the `googleapis` repo.
 Go to [here](https://googleapis-artman.readthedocs.io/en/latest/installing.html) and follow it.
 You will be installing `pipsi` and starting `docker` daemon before you can use `artman`, then you will have to download Docker image of Google's `artman` by following the terminal.
 Note that all the things surrounding gRPC and `googleapis` seems to be sparsely documented than usual.